-It is possible to object to many of the decisions made by the Department of Human Services if an error has been made in determining the facts or applying the law.
-The Department of Human Services is required to inform people of their objection rights when a decision is made.
-An objection is usually required to be in writing, but the exception to this rule is that objections in relation to level of care decisions can be made orally, either in person or by telephone.
+It is possible to object to many of the decisions made by the Department of Human Services – Child Support if an error has been made in determining the facts or applying the law.
+DHS-Child Support is required to inform people of their objection rights when a decision is made.
+An objection is usually lodged in writing.

 - decisions in relation to a Change of Assessment application;

 - decisions to accept or refuse an Estimate of Income;

 - decisions in relation to the level of care recorded in the assessment for the children;

 - decisions to accept or refuse an application to register a Child Support Agreement;

 - decisions in relation to remission of late payment penalties; and

 - decisions in relation to non-agency payments.

 Appeals to the Administrative Appeals Tribunal